G. F. HANDEL

 Musical Director - Chalium Poppy

-Soprano - Regan McFarlane
+Soprano - Elizabeth Mandeno

-Alto - Charlotte McDonald
+Alto - Laura Funaki

 Tenor - Taylor Wallbank

+Taylor Wallbank has been singing for 8 years.
+He first started singing at high school, after his friends suggested he join a choir.
+He was then invited to join a youth opera initiative and later found himself in a full-scale opera, performing with international opera singers.
 In 2017, Taylor debuted his operatic career in the opera Carmen as Le Remendado, standing on stage alongside some of Australasia’s top stars.
 Taylor is involved with Project Prima Volta, a youth opera initiative that helps young people to explore their talents in an empowering environment.
 He has also been awarded the Maori High Excellence Award in both 2019 & 2020.
 Taylor also has extensive experience in oratorio, such as John Stainers Crucifixion, Messiah, Durante’s Magnificat, Saint Saens Christmas Oratorio, Rossini Petite Messe Solenelle, Mozarts requiem and many more.
 In 2018 he also sang the role of Gastone in Festival Opera's production of La Traviata and is currently preparing the role of Monostatos in Festival Opera’s 2023 production of Die Zauberflöte.
 Taylor has an exciting year to come where he will be working with NZ Opera & the TANZOS programme (2023) as well as various other projects throughout Aotearoa.